Swastikyadav/swastikyadav.com/src/pages/javascript/statements-and-expression.md

 You see! how we predicted the outcome even the error that JS was about to give.
 That's the beauty of this concept.
 Try to see every code in this way.

 Next, I will be coming up with some advanced JS concepts.
-And if you want me to write something specific, please let me know in the comments below.

 For now, this is it. **Thank You** for reading.